This Mixed Berry Cobbler recipe is hands down my favorite berry dessert!

 Berry Mixture:

-- 6 cups mixed berries – blueberries, raspberries, blackberries
+- 6 cups mixed berries – such as blueberries, raspberries, blackberries

 - ¼ cup sugar

-- 1 tsp unsalted butter, very cold, cut into little pieces
+- 1 teaspoon unsalted butter, very cold, cut into little pieces

 Dough Mixture: